jMonsinjon/docs-1/pages/cloud/vps/root_password/guide.en-gb.md

 ---
 title: Changing your root password on a VPS
 slug: root-password
-excerpt: Find out how to change the root password of a VPS
+excerpt: Find out how to change the root or admin password of a VPS
 section: Diagnostics and rescue mode
 ---